frdedynamics/robotics-lab-documentation/source/texts/your_pc/select_os.rst

 #.
 Follow Microsoft `instructions <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_
 #.
 Install `VS code with remote WSL <https://code.visualstudio.com/docs/remote/wsl>`_
+#.
+Install an X server, e.g. VcXsrv Windows X Server and finally add the following line to your ~/.bashrc: `export DISPLAY=:0`

+Can't ping your W10 machine from a different machine?
+Check your windows firewall and private/public network settings.

 VS code has some nice plugins for ROS and tools like linters.

-Recommended for W10 users that don`t need real time connection to real robots (you could always borrow a PC with ubuntu when you need that).
+Recommended for W10 users that don't need real time connection to real robots (you could always borrow a PC with ubuntu when you need that).

 .. _`MacOS with Parallels VM`: